 Interviews

 During interviews, a prospective student can ask questions and learn more about the college in a relaxed setting, while an admission counselor, student admission intern, or alumni representative has an opportunity to learn more about the student and share about Reed.
-The latest information about interview deadlines for first-year applicants is available online at reed.edu/apply/guide-to-applying/first-year.
+The latest information about interview deadlines for first-year applicants is available online at reed.edu/admission-aid/guide-to-applying/first-year.

 Interviews are offered virtually and on campus throughout the year.
 Students may also choose to interview with an admission counselor visiting their area or an admission alumni representative.
 Off-campus interviews are typically offered between October and April.